-Reporting period FY 2022 (From Ap FY 2022 (From April 1, 2022 to March 31, 2023) Includes some activities, etc. after April 2023 NOF CORPORATION and its subsidiaries and affiliated companies (the following are indicated and covered in this report) Covered organizations NOF Group NOF CORPORATION and its 25 consolidated subsidiaries Financial information is marked for the NOF Group, and environmental information is based on the NOF Group, with each individual data item marked for its subject.
-Domestic Group NOF CORPORATION and its 13 domestic consolidated subsidiaries NOF/NOF CORPORATION/ Non-consolidated NOF Corporation only Society-related information is centered on NOF and includes some of its subsidiaries and affiliated companies.
-Reporting cycle Published annua ally as an annual report Issuance September 20 23 (next report: September 2024) Guidelines Referenced ISO26000: 2010 Guidance on Social Responsibility, Japanese Standards Association GRI Sustainability Reporting Standards
+Reporting period FY 2022 (From A pril 1, 2022 to March 31, 2023) Includes some activities, etc. after April 2023 NOF CORPORATION and its subsidiaries and affiliated companies (the following are indicated and covered in this report) Covered organizations NOF Group NOF CORPORATION and its 25 consolidated subsidiaries Financial information is marked for the NOF Group, and environmental information is based on the NOF Group, with each individual data item marked for its subject.
+Domestic Group NOF CORPORATION and its 13 domestic consolidated subsidiaries NOF/NOF CORPORATION/ Non-consolidated NOF Corporation only "Society-related information is centered on NOF and includes some of its subsidiaries and affiliated companies.
+Reporting cycle Published annu ally as an annual report Issuance September 2023 (next report: September 2024) Guidelines Referenced ISO26000: 2010 Guidance on Social Responsibility, Japanese Standards Association GRI Sustainability Reporting Standards